PostHog/posthog.com/contents/handbook/getting-started/world-class-engineering.md

 ## No product management by default

 Engineers decide what to build.
-If you need help, our product manages (we have 1 today) will give you coaching
+If you need help, our product manager (we have 1 today) will give you coaching

 If an engineer at PostHog believes they should work on X, they can build X. We'd much prefer you ship 10 things quickly and make a couple of mistakes, then we plan too much - you will tend to gather more information by doing rather than planning (there are _some_ exceptions - for example, where we need to work on architecture, but we leave it down to you to decide when you should plan more or just get started).